What is downy mildew?

 - Remove infected plants at early stages of the disease.

 Due to the unavailability of organically approved products and relative inefficacy of resistant cucurbit varieties, chemical control remains the most effective option for controlling downy mildew.
 Instead of applying chemicals on a seasonal schedule, however, timing of applications can be adjusted by utilizing the disease forecast system available online at https://cdm.ipmpipe.org/.
-If the disease is reported from the neighboring state or county, it is imperative to start a preventative spray program that includes Bravo® or Zampro® or a tank mix of Previcur Flex®, Curzate® or Tanos® with protectants such as Bravo®, Echo®, Manzate®, Dithane® or Penncozeb®.
-Once disease is reported from a local area (50 miles radius) or detected in the field, your spray program should include Gavel® (stand-alone) or Ranman® tank-mixed with protectants on a 7 to 10 day schedule.
+If the disease is reported from the neighboring state or county, it is imperative to start a preventative spray program that includes chlorothalonil (Daconil, Bravo, Echo or Fung-onil) or mancozeb (Dithane M/F/DF, Manzate or Penncozeb).
+Once disease is confirmed in a field or garden, products of choice should include more effective ones.
+An efficacy trial at a WVU research farm in 2021 indicated that fungicide products, such as Orondis, Omega, Previcur Flex or Ranman, tank-mixed with protectants mentioned above on a seven to 10 day schedule could provide excellent control of the disease.

 Mahfuz Rahman, WVU Extension Specialist, Plant Pathology – Agriculture and Natural Resources